-In Japan, ever since the Jomon and Yayoi periods, people have made thread from fiber derived from plants and trees that grow naturally in the mountains such as Japanese linden, mulberry, elm, wisteria, kudzu, and ramie, and used this thread to weave fabric and make clothing and ornaments for private home use.
+In Japan, ever since the Jomon and Yayoi periods, people have made thread from fiber derived from plants and trees that grow naturally in the mountains, including Japanese linden, mulberry, elm, wisteria, kudzu and ramie.
+Uetsu Shinafu textiles are an example of these threads used to weave fabric and make clothing and ornaments for personal use.

-Thanks to developments in spinning technology during the Meiji period, cotton products became more common and many regions ceased producing these traditional textiles, but in this locale, it was still used for casual wear and clothing for doing agricultural work.
-It was also in circulation as fishing nets, filtering fabric, sheets, and storage bags.
-Afterwards, the development of Japan's economy and the modernization of lifestyles resulted in a sudden drop in demand, and while it barely remained in production for personal use, but since the late-Showa (1970s-80s) period, there has been an increased use of traditional crafts for regional revitalization activities as well as heightened demand for simple crafts, which has resulted in gradual expansion of production activities.
+Thanks to developments in spinning technology during the Meiji era, cotton products became more common and many regions ceased producing these traditional textiles, but in this locale, they were still used for casual wear and farming wear.
+They were also commonly employed in fishing nets, filtering fabric, sheets and storage bags.
+Moving forward, the development of Japan's economy and the modernization of lifestyles resulted in a sudden drop in demand, and they barely remained in production for personal use.
+However, since the late Showa era (1970s-80s), there has been an increased use of traditional crafts for regional revitalization activities as well as heightened demand for rustic, simple crafts, resulting in a gradual revival of Uetsu Shinafu textile production.

-The bast fiber taken from the bark of the Japanese linden, Tilia maximowicziana, and Tilia noziricola grown in the mountainous region of Uetsu is made into threads, and woven into fabric.
+Bast fibers taken from the bark of the Japanese linden, Tilia maximowicziana, and Tilia noziricola trees in the mountainous region of Uetsu is made into threads and woven into fabric.

 How to make

-The Japanese linden, Tilia maximowicziana, and Tilia noziricola used are deciduous trees that are all part of the Tilia family of flowering plants.
+The Japanese linden, Tilia maximowicziana, and Tilia noziricola deciduous trees used in Uetsu Shinafu textiles are are all part of the Tilia family of flowering plants.

-These trees grow naturally in the mountainous areas along the Japan Sea side and Tohoku region, and depending on the region, they are called by many names including mada, manta, mouda, and moada.
-The thread is made by spinning and twisting the fibers taken from the bast fiber of the trees, and these threads are woven on hand looms or treadle looms.
-Processing of the bark fiber cannot be mechanized, and must be done by hand even today.
+These trees grow naturally in the mountainous areas along the Japan Sea side and Tohoku region, being called by different names including mada, manta, mouda and moada.
+Thread is made by spinning and twisting the the bast fibers of the trees, which are then woven on hand looms or treadle looms.
+Processing of the bark fiber cannot be mechanized—it’s done by hand even today.